Juanm0/PreEntrega1ReacjsNavarro/README.md

+# NPM INSTALL

+To run this proyect, download the zip file in github, then, in the terminal run: npm install, npm start (profe esto lo hice en ingles yo mismo, parece real no? ajaj)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.